 Here are some reasons why you should shop through Rodalink instead of another store: Rodalink will provide you with tools and tutorial videos that can easily guide you on how to equip the pedal and adjust the handlebar where you can try to get your bike down in just 5 minutes.
 You can find anything you need for your cycling experience in Rodalink.
 Not only a wide range of bicycles but also parts and accessories.

 Register to Rodalink now and choose next-day delivery to get your folding bike delivered to you on the next business day.
 Claim the free shipping for every non-bike purchase with a minimum spend of SG$200.
-Purchasing at Rodalink is also hassle-free because you will get your bike assembled in a box, a benefit that you can only find at Rodalink!
+Purchasing at Rodalink is also hassle-free because you will get a benefit that you can only find at Rodalink!